 - Software status (slow flash = OK)

 - Communication with Service Tool

-- 1 LED that is not used
+- Communication on LON

 - Communication with AK-CM 102

 - Alarm when LED flashes

-- Communication on IP

-- Communication with display on RJ11 plug
+- 2 LED's that are not used

 - "Service Pin" switch has been activated

 A small module (option board) can be placed on the bottom part of the controller.
 The module is described later in the document.